IqbalFauzanA/TA_ESP32_Sensor_Node/README.md

 alternately), electrical conductivity or EC (converted to Total Suspended Solids or TSS), turbidity (converted to TSS), and temperature (as a corrector).
-Sensor Node 1 uses Zigbee XBee S2C module to communicate wirelessly with Sink Node.
+Sensor Node 1 uses Zigbee XBee S2C module (set to transparent mode for UART communication) to communicate wirelessly with Sink Node.
 Sensor Node 2 has two sensor slots: pH/NH3-N and temperature.
 Sensor Node 2 uses cables to communicate with Sink Node.